GaetanLovey/myportfolio/content/_index.en.md

 # About me

 > I obtained my bachelor in Business Administration from HES-SO Valais/Wallis in 2018.
-> Currently, I am doing a master's degree in management at HEC Lausanne.
+> I am currently studying at HEC Lausanne aiming to acquire a master's degree in management.
+Being very interested in statistics and data analysis, I chose the "Business Analytics" orientation of the program.
 </p></center>

 <p align="center">